-314.16 Number of Conductors in Outlet, Device, and Junction Boxes and Conduit Bodies Section 314.1 covers the scope of Article 314.
-This article covers the installation and use of all boxes and conduit bodies used as outlet, device, junction or pull boxes, depending on their use.
+314.28 Pull and Junction Boxes Chapter 3 of the National Electrical Code (NEC) covers wiring methods and materials.
+Article 314 covers the installation and use of all boxes and conduit bodies used as outlet, device, junction or pull boxes, depending on their use.